vttred/tips/README.md

 ## Developing Tips for your own Foundry package

-At this time, you may begin adding tips for your own module or system to your localization files.
-These will automatically get loaded into Foundry Tips and a random tip for an enabled package (or a core tip) will be shown to the user.
+Tips will automatically get loaded into Foundry Tips and a random tip for an enabled package (or a core tip) will be shown to the user.

 In your localization file, use the following structure.